SkillPages/SPHLocationPicker/README.md

 `mapHeight` (default 150) The initial height of the map.
 If the map bounces, it will return to this size.

 ### Example
-To run the example project, you will need to initialise the [SPGooglePlacesAutocomplete](https://github.com/spoletto/SPGooglePlacesAutocomplete) submodule:
+To run the example project, you will need to initialise the [SPGooglePlacesAutocomplete](https://github.com/spoletto/SPGooglePlacesAutocomplete) and [SVProgressHUD](https://github.com/samvermette/SVProgressHUD) submodules:
 `$ git submodule update --init --recursive`

 Once initialised, you will need to provide your own [Google Places API key](https://developers.google.com/places/documentation/).